LOW VISION LEARNING CENTERWinning Solutions for Failing

-Lighting takes on added importance for everyone as they grow older.
+Lighting takes on added importance for everyone as we age.
 Even normal

 There are two types of lighting:

-- Task lighting, or lighting used for a specific activity, such as reading
+Task lighting, or lighting used for a specific activity, such as reading or needlepoint

 Below are some tips for using lighting to maximize your vision:

-- To reduce glare, cover bare light bulbs of all types with shades.
+Cover bare light bulbs of all types with shades

 Soften bright light from windows with coverings like blinds or sheer curtains.
-Also, position the

-chair and table so you don't have to look directly at the light coming from the
+Position your chair and table so you don't have to look directly at the light coming from windows

-- To further reduce glare, cover or remove shiny surfaces such as floors and table tops.
+Cover or remove shiny surfaces such as floors and table tops.

-Shiny paper can increase glare, so try to use matte paper when reading
+Shiny paper can increase glare, so try to use matte paper when reading or writing.

 The Low Vision Center has a variety of lamps available for hands-on